- Scenic, breathtaking mountain flight from Kathmandu to Lukla to Kathmandu.

 The best time to do the Everest Base Camp Trek is when the weather is favorable and the mountain views are clear.
-There are two most preferred seasons to visit the Everest Base Camp: the spring and the autumn season.
+There are two most preferred seasons to visit the Everest Base Camp: spring and autumn season.

 The spring (March-May) is the best to do the Everest Base Camp Trek.
-The days are warm, and the skies are clear with blue sky with unobstructed panoramic views of the mountain.
+The days are warm, and the skies are clear with blue skies with unobstructed panoramic views of the mountain.
 The forests are filled with blooming rhododendrons all over the mountains.

 The next best season is the autumn season (late September-early November).
 Although the nights are colder, the views are clear and stunning.

 June-august is the monsoon season, and we do not recommend traveling to the Everest Base Camp during monsoon.
-The trails get often blocked by landslides, and the views are concealed behind the clouds, and there is always the risk of rainfall.
+The trails get often blocked by landslides, the views are concealed behind the clouds, and there is always the risk of rainfall.

 Day 1.
 Arrival in Kathmandu.